What is Reverse delay?

 Just one person—you can call me DJ.

 I’m twenty-something years old, living in Quezon City in the Republic of the Philippines.
-I’m currently a graduate student of engineering at a university in Diliman.
-For what it’s worth, I have work experience in information technology, for a financial services firm.
+I’m currently studying for a graduate degree in engineering at a university in Diliman.
+For what it’s worth, I’ve previously worked in information technology, for a financial services firm.

-I consider my writing here as the continued practice of what I enjoyed most during my undergraduate days at the university: thinking and learning and talking about mostly inconsequential stuff.
-That’s why it’s correspondingly serious—or maybe it’s just my personality.
+I think of my writing here as the continued practice of what I enjoyed most during my undergraduate days at the university: thinking and learning and talking about mostly impractical stuff.

 Why is the site named Reverse delay?